Fans Think Hailee Steinfeld Has Written a Diss Track About Niall Horan

-Why Fans Think Hailee Steinfeld Has Written a Diss Track About Ex-Boyfriend Niall Horan
+Why Fans Think Hailee Steinfeld's 'Wrong Direction' Is a Diss Track About Ex-Boyfriend Niall Horan

-Could Hailee Steinfeld be releasing a diss track about her ex-boyfriend, Niall Horan?
+Is Hailee Steinfeld's new song, "Wrong Direction," a diss track about her ex-boyfriend, Niall Horan?

-Some fans seem to think she's written a song about the former One Direction heartthrob (whom she briefly dated in 2018) after the singer teased the name of her upcoming new single over the weekend.
+Some fans seem to think her new music purposefully calls out the former One Direction heartthrob (whom she briefly dated in 2018), and even implies that Horan may have cheated on her.

+"I don't hate you, no, I couldn't if I wanted to.
+I just hate all the hurt that you put me through.
+And that I blame myself for letting you, did you know I already knew?"
+Steinfeld sings.
+"Couldn't even see you through the smoke, looking back I probably should have known, but I just wanted to believe you were out sleeping alone."

-Steinfeld revealed via Twitter on Sunday that she'll be releasing a song titled "Wrong Direction" on Wednesday, Jan.
-1.
+Steinfeld revealed via Twitter on Sunday that she'd be releasing the song, giving fans a sneak peek at the telling name.

 Fans immediately started replying to Steinfeld, arguing that the name of the track was a not-so-subtle dig at Horan and the boy band (also made up of Harry Styles, Zayn Malik, Liam Payne and Louis Tomlinson) that made him famous.